swri-robotics/marti_common/README.md

 Also note that many features have not been tested yet.
 Please open an issue if you try to use something and it doesn't work.

-Installation (ROS Dashing)
+Installation (ROS Dashing, Eloquent, Foxy)
 ------------

-If you have installed ROS 2 Dashing, you can install any of the packages in this repository with apt-get:
+If you have installed ROS 2, you can install any of the packages in this repository with apt-get:

-    sudo apt-get install ros-dashing-<package>
+    sudo apt-get install ros-${ROS_DISTRO}-<package>

-Building From Source (ROS Dashing)
+Building From Source (ROS Dashing, Eloquent, Foxy)
 ------------

 These directions assume you have already set up rosdep.
 See the [rosdep documentation](http://wiki.ros.org/rosdep) on the ROS wiki for help setting up rosdep.